How long does water heater last

 Plumbing

-The answer to 'how long does water heater last' is that the average lifespan of a water heater is 8 to 12 years.
-However, this can vary depending on the type of water heater, the quality of the unit, and how well it is maintained.
-Proper maintenance, such as flushing the tank and checking the anode rod, can help extend the life of a water heater.
+The answer to 'how long does water heater last' is that the average lifespan of a water heater is 8-12 years, depending on the type and quality of the unit, as well as how well it is maintained.
+Gas water heaters typically last 8-12 years, while electric water heaters can last 10-15 years.
+Proper maintenance, such as flushing the tank annually and checking the anode rod, can help extend the lifespan of a water heater.

 Step-by-Step Guide